harrycresswell/harry/content/uses.md

 I use [Wise](https://wise.com/invite/u/harryc454)* to collect payments in foreign currencies from international clients.
 With Wise you can set up a local bank account and receive payments much faster than with a domestic bank account.

-I recently made the switch from [Mailchimp](https://mailchimp.com/) to [Brevo](https://www.brevo.com/) for my personal newsletter.
-I recommend Brevo to my european clients, so it makes sense that I’m using the same tool.
-We also use Brevo at [ERYN](https://studioeryn.com/), it has a partnership program so it’s agency friendly.
+I recently made the switch from [Mailchimp](https://mailchimp.com/) to [Brevo](https://www.brevo.com/), which I use to send my personal newsletter and Practical Hugo updates.
+I’ve been recommending Brevo to my european clients, so it makes sense that I’m using the same tool.
+Brevo has a partnership program, making it agency friendly, so we’ll also be using it at [ERYN](https://studioeryn.com/).

-For the [Practical Hugo](https://practicalhugo.com/) mailing list I’m currently using [Buttondown](https://buttondown.email/).
-However, I’m considering moving it over to Brevo so all my lists are in one place.

 [Gumroad](https://gumroad.com/) is the tool I use to handle online payments for things like fonts or themes.